 The Youth Studies minor builds on over 30 years of work done by the Center for Youth Development and Research and the Youth Studies Program in the School of Social Work.
 This flexible 16-credit minor begins with a core class in Youth Studies and allows you to customize electives to suit how you plan to work with and understand youth.

-See all course requirements for the Social Justice minor.
+See all course requirements for the Youth Studies minor.
 Youth Studies is also available as an undergraduate major.